Criminal History Review and Determining Relevance to Job Requirements

 |Contact with Minors (i.e., Elementary Teachers, Child Care Workers, Camp Counselors)||

-Human Resource Services will obtain an official report of the person’s criminal history and determine whether there are convictions which would normally exclude the person from being hired into the position.
-If there are no relevant convictions, HRS will notify you by email that the individual is clear to hire.
-If HRS determines that there are relevant convictions, a Strategic Workforce Solutions partner will contact the appropriate representative of the hiring department to discuss the non-hire decision.
+Human Resources will obtain an official report of the person’s criminal history and determine whether there are convictions which would normally exclude the person from being hired into the position.
+If there are no relevant convictions, HR will notify you by email that the individual is clear to hire.
+If HR determines that there are relevant convictions, a Strategic Workforce Solutions partner will contact the appropriate representative of the hiring department to discuss the non-hire decision.

 The hiring department should review any criminal history information that the applicant has disclosed and consider whether any convictions are relevant to the job duties of the position.
 This step is important whether the Human Resource Services indicates the person is clear to hire or not recommended for hire.
 The hiring department has a fuller understanding of the job duties of the position and may therefore be more capable to determine the relevance of certain conviction.
 In addition, through its contact with the finalist, the hiring department may know of mitigating or extenuating circumstances.

 Please contact HR immediately if you have questions or if when reviewing the information disclosed by the applicant, you find that the disclosed convictions are relevant to the position.
 Likewise you should contact your Records and Onboarding representative immediately if you receive notice that the applicant is clear for hire, but you feel the convictions that were disclosed should be considered relevant.

 Non-Hire Notice to Applicant

 Once it has been determined that the applicant has convictions which are relevant to the position, Human Resource Services will notify the applicant in writing.
 The notice gives the applicant an opportunity to correct errors in the criminal history record or provide additional information.
 The applicant has up to five business days from the date of the letter to provide additional information.